BrilliantPlugins/wp-geometa/readme.txt

 too if that's what you like better!).

 == Upgrade Notice ==

+= 0.3.0 =
+* Previous upgrades caused "Index Exists" type MySQL errors in certain circumstances.
+This shouldn't occur.
+If it does, please let us know.

 = 0.2.2 =
 * WP-GeoMeta now supports the WordPress Geodata standard and separate